wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

         exon
 ```

 According to our understanding, a gene locus can have a number of mRNA models (transcripts) and a model is defined by a number of exons.
-This is why we see mRNA under gene and exon (and some other features) under mRNA in the feature hierarchy.
-We know an RNA-level feature's sequence composition if we know its exon-level features sequences.
-Accordingly identifying all relationships like gene-mRNA-exon that would be involved in transcription should help our RNAseq study because these relationships can help us to know coordinates of genes and transcripts and we can count their reads from the BAM files in the last session.
+This is why we see `mRNA` under `gene` and `exon` (and some other features) under `mRNA` in the feature hierarchy.
+We know an RNA-level feature's sequence composition if we know its exon-level features' sequences.
+Accordingly, identifying all relationships like gene-mRNA-exon that would be involved in transcription should help our RNAseq study because these relationships can help us to know coordinates of genes and transcripts and we can count their reads from the BAM files in the last session.
 The following command helps us to extract all those coordinates.
 ```
 java misc.ModelCGFF -GFF3 TAIR10_GFF3_genes_transposons.gff -GRE gene mRNA:miRNA:tRNA:ncRNA:snoRNA:snRNA:rRNA exon -GRE pseudogene pseudogenic_transcript pseudogenic_exon -GRE transposable_element_gene mRNA exon -O tair10.strand
 ```